nrwl/nx/nx-dev/nx-dev/public/documentation/previous/node/cli/build.md

 ### statsJson

-Generates a 'stats.json' file which can be analyzed using tools such as: #webpack-bundle-analyzer' or https://webpack.github.io/ analyse.
+Generates a 'stats.json' file which can be analyzed using tools such as: 'webpack-bundle-analyzer' or <https://webpack.github.io/analyse>.

 ### styles